mahoney1/docs/animaltracking-tutorial.md

 `QueryEvents.ts`

-next, run the following from `client/lib` subdirectory, to install client module dependencies then transpile the Typescript files to Javascript
+next, run the following from the `client` subdirectory, to install client module dependencies then transpile the Typescript files to Javascript

 `npm install`